C0deWiser/workflow-/README.md

 Eloquent query for the workflow items can be filtered (to only leave the allowed items) by calling the `filter` method on the before-mentioned service.

+You can protect access on whole Laravel resource by using the `Media101\Admin\Http\Middleware\WorkflowMiddleware` middleware.

 ## Advanced subjects

 ### Default states